 9. Improved equipment

-Offer better workplace equipment such as a nicer desk, computer or chair.
-This can help employees work more comfortably and efficiently, and let them know that you care about their wellbeing.
+Provide better workplace equipment, such as a nicer desk, computer or chair, to help employees work more comfortably and efficiently.

 Read more: How to Improve Office Ergonomics